RAGFrameworks

 by DeepLearning.AI × Unstructured

-Get PDFs, slides, and HTML into clean, chunked, metadata-rich form — the unglamorous 80% of RAG.
+Get PDFs, slides, HTML and scanned images into clean, chunked, metadata-rich form — the unglamorous 80% of RAG.

 Overview